 If convicted, the law provides for a maximum of 1 year in jail.
 The minimum fine starts at $400 and can reach as high as $1000.
 The minimum punishment also includes 40 hours of community service.
 And, you may be required to participate in a mandatory clinical evaluation for alcohol dependency, and in some cases, the completion of an alcohol or drug treatment program for substance abuse at the expense of the offender.

 Normally, you will be placed on probation for 12 months which generally means you cannot violate any laws for 12 months or else you risk being brought back to Court for additional sentencing (a.k.a. your probation is revoked).
 An ignition interlock device is mandatory for the 2nd DUI but not the first DUI in Georgia.

 The Look-Back Period

 DUI Law in Georgia allows the prosecutor and judge to use tremendous discretion in sentencing.
-A good DUI lawyer uses his knowledge of the law, the facts of the specific case, and a good working knowledge of what is reasonable, and a good working relationship with the prosecutor to reach an agreeable deal, a.k.a. negotiated plea for your case before spending all your money on a trial.
-This aspect of legal representation and the quality of your DUI lawyer will be most important at this stage.
+A good DUI lawyer uses his knowledge of the law, the facts of the specific case, solid knowledge of what is reasonable, a good working relationship with the prosecutor to reach an agreeable deal, a.k.a. negotiated plea for your case before spending all your money on a trial.
+These aspects of legal representation and the quality of your DUI lawyer will be most important at this stage.